brokensbone/rumandpopcorn/rnp/content/lists/books-2025.md

    - Utterly insane.
 From music hall to Siberia, with clowns, tigers and shaman.
 1. Patrick Hamilton - Hangover Square
    - Fascinating slice of hard-drinking 30s life.
 Went on a bit too long.
+1. Susanna Clarke - Piranesi
+   - Possibly my favourite book.
+A whole world of imagination with some very dark twists.